DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/gitlab.md

 }
 ```

-Since TestCafe is installed locally, the test run command that uses TestCafe should be also added to `package.json` to the `scripts` section.
+The test run command that uses TestCafe should be also added to `package.json` to the `scripts` section because TestCafe is installed locally.

 ```json
 {